asleepingwolf/coding-journey/README.md

-🚀 My Coding Journey
+My Coding Journey

 Welcome to my repository!
 This project documents my path from learning basic logic to building complex systems and games.
 It serves as a living portfolio of my skills in software development.

-📌 Project Overview
+Project Overview

 This repository contains my progress through a structured study plan, moving from Python fundamentals to game engines and AI.

-📂 Current Progress
+Current Progress

-⚔️ Phase 1: Python & OOP (Current)
+Phase 1: Python and OOP (Current)

 In this phase, I mastered core programming logic and Object-Oriented Programming (OOP) by building a terminal-based RPG.